jtsternberg/Shortcode_Button/README.md

 	// Use if you are not using CMB2 to generate the form fields
 	// 'form_display_callback' => '',

-	// Only set if the javascript files cannot be found
-	// 'scripts_url' => '',
 );

 $button = new Shortcode_Button( $button_slug, $js_button_data, $additional_args );